tobega/tailspin-v0/TailspinReference.md

 Comments are started with `//` and continue to the end of the line.

+## Command line arguments
+Command line arguments are available as a list of strings in the predefined value args, accessible as `$args`.

 ## Sources
 A source is the simplest _value chain_, simply producing a value.